High-Energy Neutrinos from Active Galactic Nuclei: Disks and Coronae in the Vicinity of Supermassive Black Holes

-Both AGN core models shown in Figure~\ref{fig:NGC1068} take account of the observational fact that NGC 1068 is Compton thick~\cite{Marinucci:2015fqo}.
+All AGN core models shown in Figure~\ref{fig:NGC1068} take account of the observational fact that NGC 1068 is Compton thick~\cite{Marinucci:2015fqo}.
 Anchordoqui et al.~\cite{Anchordoqui:2021vms} assumed that cosmic rays escape and can interact with a lot of target material to produce both charged and neutral pions via $pp$ collisions.
 However, such a large column density is typically attributed to disk winds or toroidal regions outside the corona~\cite{Marchesi:2018rgw}, so cosmic rays may not interact so efficiently.
 Murase et al.~\cite{Murase:2019vdl} conservatively considered $pp$ interactions with the material in the coronal region during the infall time (which implies that cosmic rays are rather confined in the plasma).
-All models considered the photomeson production due to interactions with the X-ray photons surrounding the SMBH and the thermal ultraviolet photons from the inner edge of the accretion disk.
+Models also considered the photomeson production due to interactions with the X-ray photons surrounding the SMBH and the thermal ultraviolet photons from the inner edge of the accretion disk.
+More recently, Inoue et al. proposed failed winds as a possible site of diffusive shock acceleration~\cite{Inoue:2022yak}.

 Both processes result in the production of neutral pions as well as the charged pions.
 Murase et al.~\cite{Murase:2019vdl} calculated electromagnetic cascades induced by cosmic-ray protons, whereas Inoue et al.~\cite{Inoue:2019yfs} studied the case of dominant electron acceleration, considering only the $\gamma$-ray attenuation without computing electromagnetic cascades.
 To avoid overshooting the {\it Fermi} data, Inoue et al.~\cite{Inoue:2019yfs} further introduced a screen region, assuming that the coronal region is more compact than the scale of disk photon fields.